Supporting your child’s wellbeing and mental health

 - developing routines and consistency.

 Another way to support your child to feel calm, happy and less stressed is to include activities into their daily routine that support their wellbeing.
-The department has developed a
+The department's

-wellbeing activities booklet, which provides examples of activities that your child could do to support their wellbeing.
+wellbeing activities booklet provides examples of activities that your child could do to support their wellbeing.
 You may even want to do some of the activities with your child or as a family.

 Other activities that will support your child's wellbeing and mental health, include:

-It is normal for children and young people to feel stressed, sad, angry, worried or down sometimes—especially during times of uncertainty or following a traumatic event.
-Sometimes, even if you and your child are doing everything you can, you may need to access some additional support for your child's mental health.
+It is normal for children and young people to feel stressed, sad, angry, worried or down sometimes—especially in times of uncertainty, during or following a traumatic event.
+Sometimes, even if you and your child are doing everything you can, you may need to access additional support for your child's wellbeing or mental health.
 As a parent, it is important to know how and when to access support.

 Support at school